DaniGuardiola/egolatron/README.md

 ## How to look under the hood

 Other than reading the code itself, you can enable three debugging options that I baked in.
-To do this, you need to open the devtools console, and switch to the extension content ("Egolatron" instead of "top" in the dropdown).
+To do this, you need to open the devtools console, and switch to the extension context ("Egolatron" instead of "top" in the dropdown).
 Then, execute the following:

 - For detailed logs: `_egolatron.setLog(true)`
 - For detailed stats: `_egolatron.setStats(true)`